MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 > [!NOTE]
 > Search through task module isn't supported in Copilot.

 For Copilot, a search-based message extension must support compound utterances to perform deep retrieval of accurate information.
-To enable compound utterances, we recommend to expand the scope of search to handle two or more search parameters simultaneously by enabling multi-parameter support in app manifest (previously called Teams app manifest).
+To enable compound utterances, we recommend that you expand the scope of search to handle two or more search parameters simultaneously by enabling multi-parameter support in app manifest (previously called Teams app manifest).

 The search parameters must have good descriptions with acceptable parameters, Enums, acronyms, and output format.
 For more information and examples, see [Parameter description](#parameter-description).